dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 Most apps should choose a basic and descriptive routing scheme so that URLs are readable and meaningful.
 The default conventional route `{controller=Home}/{action=Index}/{id?}`:

 * Supports a basic and descriptive routing scheme.
-* Is a useful starting point for apps that interact with browsers.
+* Is a useful starting point for UI-based apps.

-Developers commonly add additional terse routes to high traffic areas of an app in specialized situations (for example, blog and ecommerce endpoints) using [attribute routing](xref:mvc/controllers/routing#attribute-routing) or dedicated conventional routes.
+Developers commonly add additional terse routes to high-traffic areas of an app in specialized situations (for example, blog and ecommerce endpoints) using [attribute routing](xref:mvc/controllers/routing#attribute-routing) or dedicated conventional routes.

 Web APIs should use attribute routing to model the app's functionality as a set of resources where operations are represented by HTTP verbs.
 This means that many operations (for example, GET, POST) on the same logical resource will use the same URL.
-Attribute routing provides a level of control that is needed to carefully design an API's URL-space.
+Attribute routing provides a level of control that's needed to carefully design an API's public endpoint layout.

 Razor Pages apps use default conventional routing to serve named resources in the *Pages* folder of an app.
 Additional conventions are available that allow you to customize Razor Pages routing behavior.
 For more information, see <xref:razor-pages/index> and <xref:razor-pages/razor-pages-conventions>.